hulyak/jammming-spotify/README.md

 5. Remove Tracks from a Playlist

 - Implement a process that removes a song from a user’s custom playlist when the user selects the - sign inside of a rendered track.

+6. Change the Name of a Playlist

+- Implement code that allows a user to change the name of their playlist, and save the updated value to the App component’s state.